dieselVtwin/Test-DNSConditionalForwarders/readme.md

 ## Overview

-**Test-DNSConditionalForwarders** is a PowerShell script which checking servers listed in DNS Conditional Forwarders for working as an DNS server and measuring how fast they reply to PING command.
+**Test-DNSConditionalForwarders** is a PowerShell script to check servers listed in DNS Conditional Forwarders for working as an DNS server and measuring how fast they reply to PING command.

 ## How to use it and what it requires?